Interdependent decision-making is essential, although humans and polices are bounded.

-Feixiong Liao is an assistant professor at the Urban Planning Group of Eindhoven University of Technology (TU/e).
-His fields of expertise include urban and rural planning, traffic and transport studies, software, algorithms and control systems.
-Feixiong’s current research activities are focused on development of a large-scale model system of urban transportation planning.
+Feixiong Liao is an assistant professor at the Urban Planning and Transportation Group of Eindhoven University of Technology (TU/e).
+His fields of expertise include urban and rural planning, traffic and transport studies, mobility behavior and demand analysis.
+Feixiong’s current research activities are focused on the development of a large-scale model system of urban transportation planning.
 He is an expert on the frontier of multi-state supernetwork modeling for interdependent decision problems.

 A model framework for discovering the spatio-temporal usage patterns of public free-floating bike-sharing systemTransportation Research.
 Part C: Emerging Technologies (2019)